Ccode-lang/drumbash/README.md

 ```bash
 ./drum.sh
 ```
-This will load the plugin files listed in drumrc.
+This will load the plugin files listed in drumrc then run a the modded version of bash.